Provisional designation in astronomy

-Provisional designation is the naming convention applied to astronomical objects immediately following their discovery.
-The provisional designation is usually superseded by a permanent designation once a reliable orbit has been calculated.
-As of 2019, approximately 47% of the more than 1,100,000 known minor planets remain provisionally designated, as hundreds of thousands have been discovered in the last two decades.
-The modern system is overseen by the Minor Planet Center of the International Astronomical Union.
+Provisional designation is the internationally standardized naming convention applied to astronomical objects immediately following their discovery announcement.

+In the case of minor planets, more than one provisional designation may be assigned to independent discoveries of an object.
+Once they are recognized as denoting the same object, one of these (not necessarily the earliest) will be chosen as the primary designation for the object, based on who will get credit for the discovery.
+The provisional designation is augmented by a permanent designation - a catalog number - once a reliable orbit has been calculated.
+Provisional designations are superseded by a name in the minority of cases where one is given.
+As of 2019, approximately 47% of the more than 1,100,000 known minor planets remain unnumbered, as hundreds of thousands had been discovered in the previous two decades, and 4% of numbered objects have been assigned a name.
+This system is overseen by the Minor Planet Center of the International Astronomical Union.

 Minor planets

 The current system of provisional designation of minor planets (asteroids, centaurs and trans-Neptunian objects) has been in place since 1925.
 It superseded several previous conventions, each of which was in turn rendered obsolete by the increasing numbers of minor planet discoveries.
 A modern or new-style provisional designation consists of the year of discovery, followed by two letters and, possibly, a suffixed number.

-New-style provisional designation
+Modern provisional designations

+The modern convention for designating bodies was established in 1925.
+It includes the year of discovery, a two-letter code that indicates the (half) month and order of discovery within that month, and optionally a numerical suffix once those codes have been used up.

-For example, the provisional designation stands for the 27th body identified during 16-31 Aug 1992:
+For example, the provisional designation (corresponding to 15760 Albion) stands for the 27th body identified during 16–31 Aug 1992: